redbit200/FP-DinoDuo/README.md

 - [X] ⭐ Add a pause menu that includes, at minimum, the ability to resume or return to the main menu
 - [ ] ⭐ The game is released publicly on <code>itch.io</code>, with all the recommended accompanying text, screenshots, gameplay videos, <i>etc.</i>

+We believe that this submission deserves an A based on the checklist above.

 # Third Party Assets
 Dinosaur Sprites